 Problem: The use of money bail applies an unequal system of justice and contributes to the criminalization of poverty while having low-to-no impact on wealthy defendants.

-Solution: Use money bail only according to a defendant's ability to pay as constitutionally required.
-Ensure public safety on serious cases through the use of no-bail detention orders.
+Solution: Request money bail only according to a defendant's ability to pay as constitutionally required.
+Ensure public safety on the most serious cases through the use of no-bail detention orders.
 Advocate for reform to state law to fully abolish money bail.

 Eradicate Waste and Delay